Autumn Cottonwoods with Horses and Riders

 High in the high country runs the Crystal River flowing from McClure Pass east past Marble and Red Cliff to flow below the massive Mt.
 Sopris.
 The Crystal River flows into the Roaring Fork in Carbondale north of Aspen and the Roaring Fork flows into the Colorado River at Glenwood Springs.
 The scene is February with ice covering parts of the river, the hills and peaks and mountains in their white coat of winter.

 12"x16" image size framed in a metal finish frame.
+Painted in oil on panel.

 Cost $400 with frame.